StavSteven/social_media_addiction/README.md

 ![Average use of social media versus sleep score](/images/h1_usage_v_sleep.png)

-**_Business decision_** There have been many wider studies that show the importance for any individual to get the required amount of sleep (between 6-9 hours per night), no less people in full time education studying for exams.
+**_Business decision:_** There have been many wider studies that show the importance for individuals to get the required amount of sleep (between 6-9 hours per night), even more so young people in full time education studying for exams.
 We would recommend people try to cut down on time spent on social media by putting time limits on their apps or staying off their phone close to a sensibly scheduled bedtime.

 ---